BendiKarthikeya/Webdevelopment/Java Script/Notes/notes.md

 - **HTML →** HTML parser → Static DOM
 - **CSS →** CSS parser → Uses static DOM and changes the style of an element using CSSOM.
 - **JS →** JavaScript engine → Uses STATIC DOM and converts it into Dynamic DOM using 'events and functions'.
+- static then id, dyamiclly loaded means then className, name

 ### 4) What is strict mode for JavaScript?
 Without declaring a variable, if we don't want JavaScript to permit the usage of variables, then we need to use "strict mode".